-The brakes are regenerative, ie recharge the battery, but I tried an emergency stop just like in a driving test, and the car seemed to stop pretty fast even in the rain, so I'm assuming that a mechanical brake is engaged when you slam your foot down.
+The brakes are regenerative, ie recharge the battery.
+I tried an emergency stop just like in a driving test anyhow, and the car seemed to stop pretty fast even in the rain.
+So I'm assuming that a mechanical brake is engaged when you slam your foot down.

 The batteries in the MEGA City are maintenance-free sealed lead-acid.
 The idea of having to remember to check and top-up batteries does not appeal.
 Which is which in my off-grid system I use SLA (Sealed Lead-Acid) also.

-You really wouldn't need to be a dedicated 'green' to use this vehicle as a runaround for shopping, shipping kids about, etc, since it 'just works' as a small and efficient car.
+You really wouldn't need to be a dedicated 'green' to use this vehicle as a runaround for shopping, shipping kids about, etc. It 'just works' as a small and efficient car.

 |Maximum Speed||40mph (~60kph)|